 There are four distinct forms:

-The first is the Pindaric Ode and is written in accentual-syllabic verse, the stanza length and rhyme scheme are determined by the poet.
-The poem is divided into three sections, first section the strophe, the second section the anti-strophe and the final section the stand or epode.
+The first is the Pindaric Ode originating in 5th century BC and has a set metre and ryme.
+It is written in accentual-syllabic verse, the stanza length and rhyme scheme are determined by the poet.
+The poem is divided into three sections, first section the strophe, the second section the anti-strophe and the final section the stand or epode